tmoser79/TA_windows_extra/README.md

 # TA_windows_extra add-on

-Additional or updated knowledge objects for Splunk original TA add-on for Windows
+Additional or updated knowledge objects for Splunk original TA for Windows

 # Installation
 - Distribute this add-on to Splunk Search Head